braek/braek.github.io/_drafts/install.md

 ![LEGO IR Blaster without LIRC](/images/lego_ir_blaster_lirc_fubar.png)

-You see a red message saying **LIRC is not installed or FUBAR** which is perfectly normal at this stage, because LIRC is not yet configured.
+You see a red message saying **"LIRC is not installed or FUBAR"** which is perfectly normal at this stage, because LIRC is not yet installed and configured.

 ## LIRC